The Ten Essentials of Bigfooting

 Back in the 1930’s, the newsletter of a group called the Mountaineers (www.mountaineers.org) suggested a list of ten items that outdoors enthusiasts should always have while with them while enjoying outdoors recreation activities.
 These items have since become known as the “Ten Essentials”, and most authorities on hiking, backpacking, and climbing strongly recommend these as a minimum standard of preparedness.
 Having these items has saved literally hundreds of lives, and not having these items has doomed many adventurers to an early demise.
-Although the list varies a little in accordance with the terrain, the Ten Essentials are usually listed as:
+Although the list varies a little in accordance with the terrain, the Ten Essentials are usually listed as the following:

 • Sunscreen and sunglasses

 As mentioned, there are variations on this list, but these items are more or less agreed upon as a starting point for ensuring the highest probability of survival and safety.
 It is highly recommended to carry these items at all times while in the wild, even on the shortest of day hikes.

 Many people ask me what they can do to help with the gathering of bigfoot evidence and data.
 Most would-be bigfooters go to likely bigfoot habitat and basically camp for a couple days, keeping their eyes and ears open, and sometimes even have possible encounters with these or other animals.
 They return from their excursions excited about the trip, but with nothing more to show for their efforts than stories.
 While stories have a place in bigfoot research, especially when examining the behavior and habitats of bigfoots, they don’t have much other value.
 I propose that we move beyond the stories and into the realm of data.
 The value of data verses stories is that data can be shown to other researchers an evaluated independently and objectively based on what’s in front of the reviewer, and not filtered through a subjective filter such as a witness.